 What is Computer Science?

-Being young, Computer Science still mixes the theoretical with the experimental with the practical.
+Being a fairly new field, Computer Science still mixes the theoretical with the experimental and the practical.
 This makes Computer Science more flexible and less rigidly defined than some other sciences.
 More mature sciences have separated these activities into recognizably different disciplines, at times creating artificial roadblocks to discovery.

 Computer Science - part theoretical, part practical, all discipline.